-For a detailed description of connecting to the console and using the switch's command line interface (CLI), refer to the Management Guide.
+For a detailed description of connecting to the console and using the switch's CLI, refer to the Management Guide.

 How to Reset the Switch

 The Reset button located on the rear panel of the switch can be used to restart the device and set the configuration back to either the current saved configuration file or the factory default settings.